MSD40/Merkle-tree-Recursive-function/README.md

 # Merkle-tree-Recursive-function
- a Recursive simple function for the Merkle tree
+ a simple recursive function for the Merkle tree